SkygearIO/forgot_password/README.md

 * `SMTP_LOGIN` - username for authentication (optional)
 * `SMTP_PASSWORD` - password for authentication (optional)

-### Welcome email settings
+### Notification email settings

-Welcome email settings defines the behaviour of sending welcome email to the user when his / her password is reset successfully.
+Notification email settings defines the behaviour of sending notification email to the user when his / her password is reset successfully.

-* `FORGOT_PASSWORD_WELCOME_EMAIL_ENABLE` - the option indicating whether the
+* `FORGOT_PASSWORD_NOTIFICATION_EMAIL_ENABLE` - the option indicating whether
-  plugin will send welcome email to user after password reset.
+  the plugin will send notification email to user after password reset.
 The default value is "NO".
-* `FORGOT_PASSWORD_WELCOME_EMAIL_SENDER` - the sender of the welcome email
+* `FORGOT_PASSWORD_NOTIFICATION_EMAIL_SENDER` - the sender of the notification
+  email
-* `FORGOT_PASSWORD_WELCOME_EMAIL_SUBJECT` - the subject of the welcome email
+* `FORGOT_PASSWORD_NOTIFICATION_EMAIL_SUBJECT` - the subject of the
+  notification email
-* `FORGOT_PASSWORD_WELCOME_EMAIL_REPLY_TO` - the "Reply-to" option of the
+* `FORGOT_PASSWORD_NOTIFICATION_EMAIL_REPLY_TO` - the "Reply-to" option of the
-  welcome email
+  email

 ## Templates

 This plugin provides basic HTML and email templates for handling forgot password request.
-You can override the templates easily by creating a `templates/forgot_password` folder in your cloudcode project directory.
+You can override the templates easily by creating a `templates/forgot_password` folder in your cloud code project directory.

+Please be reminded that both of text email template and HTML email template will be sent to clients.
+Text template will serve as a fallback for email clients not support html email.

 You can also specify the corresponding environment variable indicating the url of the template.
 The plugin will download the template before serving requests.